rbt4168/video_compression/README.md

 - `POST /search/{room}`: Searches for an existing room.
 - `POST /watch/{data.ID}`: Sends and receives video data for real-time sharing.

-### Responses
-All endpoints should respond with JSON objects and the appropriate HTTP status codes.

-## Notes

-1. The server URL should be properly configured in the script.
-2. Ensure that the webcam is functional and accessible.
-3. If a mouse interaction window is closed, the system will stop streaming and exit.
-4. Use the `atexit` handler to cleanly unregister from the server when the program exits.

 ## Known Issues
 - Video stream resolution is dependent on the webcam.
 - Limited to room IDs 0-3.

-## License
-This project is licensed under the MIT License.

----

 **Enjoy your collaborative video experience!**